open-telemetry/opamp-spec/specification.md

 The Agent and the Server use hashes to identify content of files and packages such that the Agent can decide what files and packages need to be downloaded.

 The calculation of the hashes is performed by the Server.
-The server MUST choose a strong hash calculation method with minimal collision probability (and it may seed random values into calculation to guarantee hash uniqueness if such guarantees are needed by the implementation).
+The Server MUST choose a strong hash calculation method with minimal collision probability (and it may seed random values into calculation to guarantee hash uniqueness if such guarantees are needed by the implementation).